 interests in digestive diseases were developed and greatly

-of the Michigan Gastrointestinal Peptide Research Center is
+of the University of Michigan Center for Gastrointestinal Research is

 further exemplified by the fact that now, in contrast to the